Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 As I said earlier this jacket has pretty good weather resistance, although it is not fully waterproof.
 The Pertex shall does an excellent job of keeping light rain from permeating through to the insulated layer.
 However, don’t expect it to keep you dry extreme conditions.
 After all, it is a lightweight jacket and is not fully waterproof.

 To be honest, most decent jackets will keep you warm and relatively dry unless you take them to extreme environments.
-You lie

 For weather resistance I’ll give the Icarus at 8 out of 10.